Nom-nom-hub/AutoDocsMaker/docs/setup.py.md

 ## Overview

 This file is a standard `setup.py` file used for packaging and distributing Python projects.
-It leverages the `setuptools` library to define project metadata, dependencies, and other configuration options necessary for installation and distribution via tools like `pip`.
+It leverages `setuptools` to define project metadata, dependencies, and other build configurations.

 ## Quick Reference